AforSmithz/TaskBuddy/README.md

 runs through a Step Functions Distributed Map so a throttled judgement retries instead of being silently dropped.

-Everything sits in `ap-southeast-1`, about 30ms from Jakarta.
-Unlike the Azure build, which needed `eastasia` for the database and `koreacentral` for the model because `eastasia` had zero model quota, one region covers the whole stack.
+Everything sits in `ap-southeast-1`, about 30ms from Jakarta. one region covers the whole stack.

 ## Scripts